digideskio/puppet-rirs/README.md

 # Requirements

-The requirements are pretty minimal:
+The minimum requirements are met by most systems:
 * Standard Ruby environment.
 * Ability to connect to remote HTTP webservers to download latest data.

+However a big performance improvement can be made by installing the netaddr third party Gem.
+This will slow down the initial run of the function considerably, but it performs a merge of all consecutive ranges returned per-country which means far smaller output being fed into Puppet resources or configuration files.
+For example, APNIC's entire v4 and v6 allocation is around 33k records unmerged vs 24k when merged by country.

+If you're planning to use this function to generate resources such as iptables firewall policies, you almost certainly want to install netaddr:

+    gem install netaddr

+If the gem is not installed, the merge process is skipped over but a notice is added to the Puppet master logs reminding/recommending the installation of netaddr for everyone whom didn't read this README.md like you did. :-)

 # Development

-Contributions via the form of Pull Requests to improve existing logic or to add other useful functions/facts that expose data from RIRs which would be useful when doing automated configuration.
+Contributions via the form of Pull Requests is always welcome!

+## Nice to have features

+General improvements to existing logic are always good, but additional functions or facts relating to RIR-sourced data is also welcome.
+Some ideas:

-Pulling AS numbers could potentially be useful at some point for people running networks.
+1. Pulling AS numbers could potentially be useful at some point for people running networks.

-It is important not to break the existing parameter options and output of existing functions due to impact it could have on systems, please keep this in mind when filing PRs.

-Automated testing contributions welcome, Puppet's documentation on doing tests with custom functions is a bit lacking and the default Puppet module creation stuff doesn't setup any useful tests other than ensuring it's valid Ruby.
+2. Automated testing contributions welcome, Puppet's documentation on doing tests with custom functions is a bit lacking and the default Puppet module creation stuff doesn't setup any useful tests other than ensuring it's valid Ruby.

-It would also be worth looking at some logic to merge continious IP ranges for countries to reduce the number of rules where possible.
+Just remember that:

+1. It is important not to break the existing parameter options and output of existing functions due to impact it could have on systems, please keep this in mind when filing PRs.

+2. The use of third party Gems must have a graceful fall-back if they are not available on the user's environment.
+Puppet won't automatically install dependencies for them sadly.

-# Debugging
+## Debugging

 Remember that custom Puppet functions execute on the master/server, not the local server.
 This means that: